chocolate afghan biscuits

 LAZY PERSON HACK

 Follow the same timings and general instructions, but rather than make into biscuits, press the mixture into a greased brownie tray (I use a square glass one from Kmart with an 18cm diameter, it's perfect) and bake.
 Allow it to cool before pouring chocolate on top and scattering walnuts over.

-If you’re interested in one-on-one coaching for helping build a strong nutrition and lifestyle foundation especially if dealing with eczema/allergies/intolerances, I see a small number of clients each week at my virtual Integrative Nutrition and Eczema clinic, which is 100% online.
+If you’re interested in one-on-one coaching designed to help you build a strong nutrition and lifestyle foundation to overcome skin and gut health related challenges such as eczema and allergies, I see a small number of clients each week from around the world in my private integrative nutrition and gut health online.
 For more information visit here.
-Thank you!
-Maryana